aggarwal-shubham02/jenkins-docker-ci-cd-integration/README.md

      }
  }

-# Now your CI/CD pipeline is fully configure
+# Now your CI/CD pipeline is fully configured
-# Can now check by making changes to the Github
+# Youc Can now check by making changes to the Github
+Jenkins is running on http://localhost:8080/job
 # Deploy on Kubernetes cluster
 --> Install kubernetes from the official website -->Also install and configure Kubectl for running and cheking the kubernetes pos and cluster information